tiandiao123/deep_learning/zillow_price_project/readme.md

 ## II.
 Analysis

 ### Data Exploration
-In this project, the data set is huge, and we need to handle it very carefully.
+In this project, the data set is from a kaggle competition called zillow home value prediction, here is the [link](https://www.kaggle.com/c/zillow-prize-1/data).
+Also, after drawing the distribution of logerror of the data set, and we can find that data set's logerror looks like a guassian distribution if we normalize it.
+Also, if we divide these datas based on different month, and we can find that the data set is distributed mostly from March to September.
+As for training data of 2017, we have over 10000 data samples.
 Firstly, since the data sample has over 50 features, some of them are lacking huge amount of data.
 In this case we have two options, either we ignore those features who have huge amount of missing data, or we can just fill those missing data with mean value of the other unmissed data.
 In this project, we tried the second option, which means that we fill missing data with mean values of those unmissed data.
 Then, what we need to is that we explore the distribution of logerror we need to predict, and it turned out that it looks like a guassian function.
 After that, we want to study the correlations between every feature and logerror.
 That's because higher correlations indicate that feature is more related to or more influential to logerror predictions.
 If the correlation of some feature and logerror is near zero, it means that that feature has nealy no effects on out logerror predictions.
 Using this way, we can just igore those feactures having lower correlations, and use features having higher correlations to train out model, which can save a huge amount of time and increase model's performance in some cases

 ### Exploratory Visualization
 Here is the logerror distribution figure: